More murals in the works

 Developers also met with planner, mayor, and the city’s arts consultant, redevelopment director and deputy executive director.
 “Everyone’s see the mural and it’s generally been accepted,” Johnson said.
 It has the geometries that go with the architecture, as opposed to maybe being a pictorial,” he said.

-.City Council approved agreements at its regular meeting meeting in May, with owners of three properties permitting murals to be painted on their sites:
+.City Council approved agreements at its regular meeting in May, with owners of three properties permitting murals to be painted on their sites:

 The Irving Street and Central Avenue locations book-end Arts District Park, across the street from the Union County Performing Arts Center (UCPAC).